piotrostr/listen/README.md

 For complete rundown of features, check out the CLI output of `cargo run` or the [documentation](https://docs.listen-rs.com/).

+This repository contains some miscellanous tools for grabbing data from bullx/gmgn.ai/pump.fun unofficial APIs, in `bullx`, `watcher`, `pump-ts` and an analysis module, all which might be useful, though the core of the library is located in the `src` directory.

 ## Requirements

 1. **System Dependencies**